remorses/spiceflow/README.md

   ```

 - It does not work inside `formAction`, you call the function inside `onSubmit` instead
-- `startTransition` will not track pending state, just use `useState` to track the loading state
+- `startTransition` will not track action pending state, just use `useState` to track the loading state

 ## Installation